Covid-19 vaccinations Q&A

 Note: MHRA has updated their guidance and now advises that individuals with a history of anaphylaxis to food, an identified drug or vaccine, or an insect sting can receive any of the three COVID-19 vaccines, as long as they are not known to be allergic to any component of the vaccine they are to receive.

-The British Society for Allergy and Clinical Immunology (BSACI) has advised that individuals with a history of immediate onset-anaphylaxis to multiple classes of drugs or an unexplained anaphylaxis should not be vaccinated with the Pfizer/BioNTech vaccine, except on expert advice of an allergy specialist.
+Individuals with a history of immediate onset-unexplained anaphylaxis or anaphylaxis to multiple classes of drugs or unexplained anaphylaxis should not be vaccinated with the Pfizer/BioNTech or Moderna vaccine, except on expert advice of an allergy specialist.
 The AstraZeneca vaccine can be used as an alternative (if appropriate).

 Q. Do the vaccines contain any animal products?